 Federation

-The role of the Federation instance, runtime, router, and serve inside @downcity/city.
+The role of the Federation instance, runtime and serve inside @downcity/city.

-@downcity/city's Federation is the long-running server container of Downcity (also called the Federation in these docs).
-It is where the Drizzle db, services, auth, and the shared /v1/* route space come together.
+@downcity/city's Federation is the long-running server container of Downcity.
+It is where a Database Adapter, services, auth, and the shared /v1/* route space come together.
 Product-side access uses the City client; see Federation and City for the distinction.

 What this concept means